13:00-13:50 Opening Ceremony (prerecorded)

 • Frank Michel, Executive Director, ZDHC Foundation

-• Christina Jönsson, Head of Division, RISE Research Institute of Sweden
+• Christina Jönsson, Vice President, RISE Research Institute of Sweden

 • Ana-Maria Blass-Rico, Administrator, REACH Unit, DG Growth, EU-Commission